Mercedes Finance Scandal Explained: Check If You’re Owed a Refund

 To check if there’s any sign of mis-selling brought about by misrepresentation, then calculate the total amount you have paid versus what you initially agreed in your agreement.
 In case you found a discrepancy, then you may consider this a sign of mis-selling.

-You must be able to assess all your options especially on situations that involve money.
-In any In cases where you’re only given one type of finance deal, this may be because your dealer wants to make you think it’s the only one available, and for someone who wants a car that badly, you may end up just agreeing.
+You must be able to assess all your options, especially in situations that involve money.
+In cases where you’re only given one type of finance deal, this may be because your dealer wants to make you think it’s the only one available, and for someone who wants a car that badly, you may end up just agreeing.
 But it's important that you are able to compare different lenders and financing methods, because you want this deal to be something that you can actually afford.

 A fair dealership should explain different options such as Personal Contract Purchase (PCP), Hire Purchase (HP), Leasing options and Bank or Credit union loans.